sina-mobarez/query-assistant/README.md

 # PostgreSQL NLP CLI

 A powerful command-line interface that combines PostgreSQL database interaction with Natural Language Processing, allowing users to query databases using natural language.
-The CLI translates English queries into SQL using local LLMs through Ollama, with support for example-based learning.
+The CLI translates English queries into SQL using configurable LLM providers (local LLMs through Ollama or cloud APIs via OpenRouter), with support for example-based learning.

 ## Features

-- 🤖 Natural Language to SQL translation using local LLMs (Ollama)
+- 🤖 Natural Language to SQL translation using configurable LLM providers
+- 🌐 Support for multiple LLM providers (Ollama, OpenRouter)
 - 📚 Example-based learning from `.gist` files
 - 🔍 Interactive CLI with command history
 - 💾 Persistent query history